MoiraCorp/Company-Default-Prediction-DLMM-Internal-Rating-Model-in-R/steps/step13/README.md

 **IMPORTANT NOTES**
   -  The ANOVA Fisher test implies that the **predicting variables are Normally distributed** (idem, display a Gaussain probablity density)
   -  The Stepwise produres implies that the predicting variables are independent variables.
 This necessitates a preprocessing phase which is usually conducted in LDA by the determination of the best discriminant feature space.
-The **axes of this feature space are the predicting variables used by the Stepwise LDA method** (ex: LD1,LD2 in the illustation presented at -> https://github.com/MoiraCorp/DLMM-IRating-in-R/tree/main/steps/step12).
+The **axes of this feature space are usually the predicting variables used by the Stepwise LDA method** (ex: LD1,LD2 in the illustation presented at -> https://github.com/MoiraCorp/DLMM-IRating-in-R/tree/main/steps/step12).

 ## Method